awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

    chmod 400 my-key-pair.pem
    ```

+   If you do not set these permissions, then you cannot connect to your instance using this key pair\.
+For more information, see [Error: Unprotected Private Key File](TroubleshootingInstancesConnecting.md#troubleshoot-unprotected-key)\.

 **To create your key pair using the command line**

 You can use one of the following commands\.
 For more information about these command line interfaces, see [Accessing Amazon EC2](concepts.md#access-ec2)\.